Namidaz/Namidaz/README.md

-#### **  🤔  You are probably looking for...**
+#### **🤔  You are probably looking for...**

-⚡ [My `dotfiles`](https://github.com/namidaz/dotfiles) - This is how I make myself feel like a fast developer.
+-  [My `dotfiles`](https://github.com/namidaz/dotfiles) - This is how I make myself feel like a fast ⚡ developer.

-I am using [Hackintosh](https://en.wikipedia.org/wiki/Hackintosh) in my daily development, here is my [EFI for Lenovo-WEI6-Pro-13-IWL-Hackintosh ](https://github.com/namidaz/Lenovo-WEI6-Pro-13-IWL-Hackintosh)
+- I am using [Hackintosh](https://en.wikipedia.org/wiki/Hackintosh) in my daily development, here is my [EFI for Lenovo-WEI6-Pro-13-IWL-Hackintosh ](https://github.com/namidaz/Lenovo-WEI6-Pro-13-IWL-Hackintosh)

 Find more of my awesome projects below or subscribe to me by clicking the "Follow" button.
-If you like my projects, please star me stars⭐️ thanks!
+If you like my projects, please star me stars ⭐️ thanks!